 What causes Q fever?

-Q fever is caused by the bacteria Coxiella burnetii, which is mostly found in farm animals such as cattle, sheep and goats.
-But it may also be found in other animals such as:
+Q fever is caused by the bacterium coxiella burnetii, which is mostly found in farm animals such as cattle, sheep and goats.
+It is also found in other animals including dogs, cats and kangaroos.

 - faeces (poo)

-If your doctor suspects you have Q fever, they may ask you to have a number of blood tests to confirm their diagnosis.
+If your doctor suspects you have Q fever, they may refer you for blood tests to confirm the diagnosis.

-Q fever is commonly treated with antibiotics and people with mild infections recover quickly.
-If you have chronic Q fever, you will need to take antibiotics for up to 18 months.
+Q fever is commonly treated with antibiotics.
+If you have a mild infection you’re likely to recover quickly.
+If you have chronic Q fever, you may need to take antibiotics for up to 18 months.

 If you are at high risk of getting infected, and you are over 15 years old, you should have a Q fever vaccine to prevent infection.

 Vaccination is recommended for people who work with animals.
 You should have skin tests and blood tests before vaccination to check if you’ve been exposed to Q fever in the past.
 If you’ve recovered from Q fever, you may have lifelong immunity to re-infection.